francescorivola/rabbit-lru-cache/README.md

 ## Getting Started

-This library is powered by lru-cache and amqplib (both peer dependencies).
+This library is powered by lru-cache and amqplib (both dependencies).

 ```js
 const createRabbitLRUCache = require("rabbit-lru-cache").default;